sqz-xy/gad-sdk/README.md

 [here](https://www.oxts.com/what-is-generic-aiding/)

 This project contains the OxTS GAD SDK, written in C, C++, and Python.
-The SDK is designed to allow users to take measurements from their sensors, encode
-them to the GAD format, then send to an OxTS INS to be used in the navigation solution.
+The SDK is designed to allow users to take measurements from their sensors, encode them to the GAD format, then send to an OxTS INS to be used in the navigation solution.

-In addition, the C++ SDK has been wrapped in Python using PyBind11.

 The OxTS GAD SDK is compliant with the Motor Industry Software Reliability Association (MISRA) coding standards.